jrodewig/wanderahead.github.io/_posts/2025-03-29-why-dayton-ohio-is-the-outdoor-destination-youve-been-dreaming-of.md

 />

 This park has another gem that sets it apart from the others: the [Dayton Playhouse](http://wordpress.thedaytonplayhouse.com).
-There’s a reason the theater has been performing to packed audiences for 60 years.
+There's a reason the theater has been performing to packed audiences for 60 years.
 The actors are talented, and every seat in the house is a good one.
 Better still, you get to hobnob with the cast at the end of the show.